open-mmlab/mmselfsup/projects/maskfeat_video/README.md

 The Fine-tuning results are based on Kinetics400(K400) dataset.

-Due to the version of K400 dataset, our pretraining, fine-tuning and the final test results are based on MMAction2 version, which is a little different from FAIR version.
+Due to the version of K400 dataset, our pretraining, fine-tuning and the final test results are based on MMAction2 version, which is a little different from PySlowFast version.

-We also test the model on FAIR's K400, we got 82.1 test accuracy.

 <table class="docutils">
 <thead>